 Logging Diet and Exercise

-- Your Profile: set up your profile by inputting height, weight, sex, age, and choosing activity level.
-I recommend you choose Sedentary.
+- Your Profile: set up your profile by inputting height, weight, sex, age, and choosing the activity level.
+I recommend you choose Sedentarily.
 The app will use this to estimate your Basal Metabolic Rate*

 - Goal Weight Loss per Week: next, tell the app how much weight per week you want to lose.
 Understand it takes about 3500 calories to burn away one pound of fat.
 So if your goal is to lose 1 pound per week, you will need to create about a 500 calorie deficit per day.
 My recommendation is set a goal of losing .5-1 pound per week.**